 Hi Edvin,

-I am just trying to verify your point of combinatorial composition repeat themselves at least once in while in lottery drawings.
-The only tool I can use is the search tool for the past winning numbers here https://www.njlottery.com/en-us/drawgames/pick6lotto.html#tab-winningNumbers
+I’m just trying to see if the patterns really repeat sometimes in lottery draws.
+The only way I can check is by using the search tool for past winning numbers here: NJ Lottery.

 Maru